 Download the Graphic Production brochure.

 Students who successfully complete this courses may receive direct college credit to Muskegon Community College.
-A list of classes that offer direct credit may be found here.
+Our direct credit flier has a list of all participating classes.

 Tour the classroom and lab